 You don’t need a lot of frisée plant information to start growing this green if you are experienced with growing lettuces and other greens.
 Like other greens, frisée is a cold weather vegetable, so plant it with your lettuces.
 Just a little bit of compost in the soil will help frisée grow well, and it can be seeded directly into the garden or started indoors.
 As with lettuce, you can use succession planting to get more continuous production.

 Provide your frisée plants with continuous water, without overwatering them.
-And, be sure to protect them from the sun.
+Be sure to protect them from the sun as well.
 Too much sun will cause the outer leaves to toughen.
 In fact, the traditional way to grow frisée is to blanch it.
 This involves covering the plants to keep them out of the sun when they are about three-quarters of the way to maturity.
 This keeps the leaves pale and particularly tender.
 Try growing frisée with peppers, broccoli, eggplants, and other taller plants to provide shade.

 Frisée will be ready to harvest about eight weeks from transplanting seedlings to the garden.
 Harvest as you would lettuce, using a knife to cut the plant at the base.
 Use the greens quickly, as they won’t last longer than a few days in the refrigerator.